 Tap into your emergency fund

-Consider your car
+Refinance your car payment

+Unless you’ve exhausted all other resources, don’t borrow from your retirement accounts.
+Times may be tough, but it’s important to continue funding your retirement.
 If you borrow money from your retirement accounts, you may owe taxes on your withdrawal.
-If you’re under 59 ½, you may also have to pay a 10 percent penalty.
-Roth IRA rules are less stringent, but keep in mind that everything you spend now means less when you retire.
+If you’re under age 59½, you may also have to pay a 10% penalty.
+Roth IRA rules are less stringent, but keep in mind that everything you spend now means less money available when you retire.